bminor/mesa-mesa/docs/codingstyle.rst

    (add-hook 'c++-mode-hook (lambda () (clang-format-save-hook-for-this-buffer)))

-If ``/usr/share/clang/clang-format.el`` doesn't exist, look through the files in the package providing ``clang-format`` in your distro.
+If ``/usr/share/clang/clang-format.el`` doesn't exist, look through the files in the package providing ``clang-format`` in your distribution.
 If you can't find anything (e.g. on Debian/Ubuntu), refer to `this StackOverflow answer <https://stackoverflow.com/questions/59690583/how-do-you-use-clang-format-on-emacs-ubuntu/59850773#59850773>`__ to install clang-format through Emacs instead.